Welcome to Grafton Merchanting GB’s privacy note.

 Where these third parties are our processors, we require them to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party processors to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.
 Some of the third parties mentioned above, for example many professional advisers and HM Revenue and Customs, are controllers who, like us, are subject to specific obligations under data protection law, and who will have their own privacy notices setting out how they deal with personal data.

-Transferring your personal data to countries that have been deemed to provide an adequate level of protection for personal data by the European Commission.
+- Transferring your personal data to countries that have been deemed to provide an adequate level of protection for personal data by the European Commission and UK Government.
+The UK Government has stated that transfers to the EEA can continue following the end of the Brexit transition period, as the EEA is considered to grant adequate data protection.
+This decision is to be kept under review and we will be monitoring this in order to update our practices accordingly.
 [For further details, see European Commission: Adequacy of the protection of personal data in non-EU countries.]

-Where we use certain service providers, we may use specific contracts approved by the European Commission which give personal data the same protection it has in Europe.
+- Where we use certain service providers, we may use specific contracts approved by the European Commission, and the Information Commissioner’s Office in the UK, which give personal data the same protection it has in Europe.
 [For further details, see European Commission: Model contracts for the transfer of personal data to third countries.]

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 Processors we appoint will only process your personal data on our instructions and they are subject to a duty of confidentiality.